Little Chebeague Island Caretaker

 - Work 5 days/week, weekends off

 To Apply: Interested candidates should submit a resume and cover letter that conveys relevant skills and qualifications to firstname.lastname@example.org.
-All candidates will be considered for both positions unless a specific preference is indicated (Little Chebeague or Jewell).
 For more information about MITA, please visit www.mita.org.

 MITA is committed to a policy of equal employment opportunity and does not discriminate on account of race, color, religion, national origin, sex, age, sexual orientation, ancestry, physical or mental disability or otherwise as prohibited by federal and state law.